WilliamMena/script-splitter-client/README.md

 After that, your API should be up and running.

+#### Front End

+Once you have your API up and running, enter `npm start` on a seperate terminal and the application will open up.

 ## Built With

 * [Ruby on Rails](http://www.dropwizard.io/1.0.2/docs/) - As the API